DavidBuchanan314/birthday_party/README.md

 ## "Finalization"

-The server does not find collisions directly, it finds what I call "pre-collisions" - two start points that result in the same distinguished point.
+The server does not find collisions directly, it finds what I call "pre-collisions" - two start points that meet in the same distinguished point.
 Some extra computation is required to discover the actual collision point, which is performed by a finalization script:

 ```bash
 python3 -m birthday_party.ocl_sha256.finalize